Hampuztt/MineCompiler/readme.md

 # Naming convention

 * Constants should have UPPER_CASE
-* Defined memoryadresses m_name
+* Defined memory addresses m_name

-# To be implemented once microcode is tested

-* `"in Grx, IO": ?` r
-	* in random Grx 	   -- Get random value and store it in Grx

-* `"brareg": `
-	* bra Grx 		  --Branch to memory in register

-* `"mulmem": `
-	* mul grx PM(m) 		  --Multiply with value in memory

-* `"bge": 00111`
-	* bge mem 		  --Branch if greater or equal

-# Guide to add instructions to the compiler:
+# If you want to add custom instructions to the compiler:

-1. Open the "input_check.py" file located in the "validation" folder.
+1. Open the "input_check.py" file in the "validation" folder.
+2.

-2. Add the name of your new instruction and the number of arguments it requires to the "ins_args" section.
+3. Add the name of your new instruction and the number of arguments it requires to the "ins_args" section.
 *For example: `"MY_INSTRUCTION": 3`*

-3. Create a new function called "check_args_MY_INSTRUCTION(args)" to validate the arguments for your new instruction.
+4. Create a new function called "check_args_MY_INSTRUCTION(args)" to validate the arguments for your new instruction.

-4. Use the "assert" statement to check that the arguments are valid.
+5. Use the "assert" statement to check the arguments' validity.

-5. In the "check_valid_args" function, add an "elif" statement to the instruction is "MY_INSTRUCTION," and call the "check_args_MY_INSTRUCTION()" function.
+6. In the "check_valid_args" function, add an "elif" statement to the instruction is "MY_INSTRUCTION," and call the "check_args_MY_INSTRUCTION()" function.

-6. Now all input validation is finshed, open the "compiler.py" file located in the "compiling" folder.
+7. After all input validation is finished, open the "compiler.py" file in the "compiling" folder.

-7. Add "MY_INSTRUCTION" to operations with it corrosponding operation code
+8. Add "MY_INSTRUCTION" to operations with its corresponding operation code

-8. Create a new function called "compile_MY_INSTRUCTION()" and define how it should be compiled.
+9. Create a new function called "compile_MY_INSTRUCTION()" and define how it should be compiled.

-9. In the "compile_line" function, add an "elsif" statement to "MY_INSTRUCTION," and call the "compile_MY_INSTRUCTION()" function.
+10. In the "compile_line" function, add an "elsif" statement to "MY_INSTRUCTION," and call the "compile_MY_INSTRUCTION()" function.

-10. **Important!** Make a unittest in tester.py
+11. Don't forget to do a unit test!

 # Instructions for Usage
 If you wish to retain your current pMem in the sweeper_CPU directory, follow these steps:
 Run the main.py file located in the MineCompiler directory.
 Find the resulting file under the code_files directory named pMem.vhd.

 # Windows Script
-To compile and replace the pMem.vhd file directly in the sweeper_CPU directory, perform the following steps:
+Run the' compile_windows' file to compile and replace the pMem.vhd file directly in the sweeper_CPU directory.

-# 1 Run the compile_windows file.

 # Linux Script
-To create the necessary file for compilation in Linux, execute the command 'chmod +x compile_linux.sh' once.
-Afterward, you can simply run './compile_linux.sh' to compile and replace the pMem in the sweeper_CPU directory with the resulting file.
+Execute 'chmod +x compile_linux.sh' once.
+Afterward, you can run './compile_linux.sh' to compile and replace the pMem in the sweeper_CPU directory with the resulting file.